BDC Hamburger Icon

 Open row

-Determining the economic worth of your business is crucial for various reasons.
+Determining your company’s economic worth is crucial for many reasons.
+Despite that, 98 percent of small business owners don’t know their business’s value.
 Regardless of whether you’re a seasoned entrepreneur or just starting out, there will come a time when you’ll need to place a monetary value on your company.
 For those who lack financial expertise or access to an experienced finance team, the task of business valuation may seem daunting and complex.

 In this article, we’ll delve into the reasons why business valuation is important and provide a straightforward, four-step method you can use to estimate your business’s economic worth.

-There are many reasons you might need to value your business, including the following:
+Here are a few of the many reasons you might need to value your business:

 • You’re trying to find investors.